erufen/.github/profile/README.md

 # codeNymphs
-The code can be soft beauty and graceful
+> you can write code with soft and beauty
 - [ ] Build programs to help people.
 - [ ] Create programs capable of caring for animals and plants.
 - [ ] Make the code able to take care of our environment.